Elham Azizi

 • Honors & Awards

-• Early-Career Innovator in Science Award in Cancer Immunology, Takeda and the New York Academy of Sciences (one awardee across the globe), 2024.
+• Early-Career Innovator in Science Award in Cancer Immunology, Takeda and the New York Academy of Sciences, 2024.

 • Allen Distinguished Investigator Award, Allen Institute, 2023.